Night Tracks: Night Tracks DJs

 The announcers' faces were never seen except during a special year-end show in 1991.
-During a typical Night Tracks show they would mention artists and music videos that would be aired within the hour.
+During a typical edition, they would mention artists and music videos that would be aired within the hour.
 They would also mention facts and information about the artists just before the videos were aired.
 The announcers were also heard in these segments during the show: